 Nursing Excellence in Chippewa Falls

-As chief nursing officer in the Northwest Wisconsin region of Mayo Clinic Health System, I have the opportunity to provide leadership to more than 1,300 dedicated, skilled nurses who work throughout the region.
 We serve patients in Chippewa Falls in addition to Barron, Bloomer, Chetek, Eau Claire, Glenwood City, Menomonie, Mondovi, Osseo and Rice Lake.
-We deliver nursing across a variety of settings, including hospitals, clinics, and within homes and our communities.
+Care is delivered across a variety of settings, including hospitals, clinics, and within homes and our communities.

 Our primary value — the needs of the patient come first — is a priority for our staff.
 The nurses and all of our staff keep patients' needs and outcomes at the forefront of their minds, focusing on quality and service.
 Our evidence-based approach is consistent, and it's promoted throughout all of our locations.
 We encourage research, innovation and leadership through participation on various committees and councils, not only within our region, but also throughout Mayo Clinic.